 - Heavier than some competition

-- Pocket didn’t close securely (Edit: looks like this has been fixed in the updated version, which has a zipper pocket!)
+- Pocket didn’t close securely (Update: looks like this has been fixed in the updated version, which has a zipper pocket!)

 The BigBlue solar charger has five panels that fold up into the space of a single panel.
 Four are solar panels, and the fifth has a device pocket and three USB charging ports.